The Bunker (2024 film)

 The Bunker is a 2024 American science fiction horror film written by Charles Bunce and Brian Hanson and directed by Hanson.
 It stars Chelsea Edmundson, Chad Michael Collins, Tobin Bell and Tony Todd.

-It premiered at the Popcorn Frights film festival on August 16, 2024.
+It premiered at the Popcorn Frights film festival on August 16, 2024, and released on digital platforms in March 2026.

-Premise
+Plot

 During an alien invasion, a government scientist is trapped in an underground bunker, tasked with developing a biological weapon to stop the invaders.